toastielab-mirror/Dragonschild/src/content/home/-index.md

 ---
-title: Dragon's child studios
+title: Dragon's child
-content: Hi there we are Dragon's child studios a small game and software developer, we are just getting started and we hope you will join us on our journey.
+content: Hi there we are Dragon's child a small game and software developer, we are just getting started and we hope you will join us on our journey.
 ---